MicrosoftDocs/azure-devops-docs/docs/pipelines/release/index.md

 ![Artifacts in a pipeline and release](_img/definition-02.png)

-In this example, a [phase](../process/phases.md) is used to deploy the app to websites across the globe in parallel within production ring 1.
+In this example, a [job](../process/phases.md) is used to deploy the app to websites across the globe in parallel within production ring 1.
-After all those deployments are successful, a second phase is used to switch traffic from the previous version to the newer version.
+After all those deployments are successful, a second job is used to switch traffic from the previous version to the newer version.

 ::: moniker-end

 ::: moniker range="<= tfs-2015"

-> **TFS 2015**: Phases, and fork and join deployments, are not available in TFS 2015.
+> **TFS 2015**: Jobs, and fork and join deployments, are not available in TFS 2015.

 ::: moniker-end